-Because I am interdisciplinary in my approach, my research has given me knowledge in what it means to create knowledge across professions and disciplines—a foundational practice for the kinds of partnerships I create with my consulting models.
+Because my research is interdisciplinary, I have expertise in what it means to create knowledge across professions and alongside my clients' expertise—a foundational practice for the kinds of partnerships I invest in.

 No one field of knowledge has all the needed answers for the vast complexity

 Every area of expertise holds both possibilities and limits, dogma and innovative thresholds for change, power struggles and potential for transforming those hierarchies of knowledge.

 I believe that feminist models of collaboration and coalitions— across many areas of knowledge, both inside and outside academia—